Software pilots for your next big thing.

 Those who know "The Hitchhiker's Guide to the Galaxy" recognize 42 as the answer to the "Ultimate Question of Life, the Universe, and Everything."

-The answer is meaningless without the right question.
+The right answer is meaningless without the right question.
 Many projects fail by solving the wrong problem well.
-My engagements begin with getting the question right.
+My pilots begin with getting the question right.

 // // /////